NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

     caption: ([The digital game board of @evaluation-tracking]) ) <gameboard-evaluation-tracking>

-The tracking system provided the coordinates of (754,771) for for "Ten Team Two" (pictured in blue) and (1642,581)  for "Five Team One" (pictured in red) as seen in @gameboard-evaluation-tracking.
-These values are including the translation to fit the PyGame window, which is 279 pixels in the x direction and 50 in the y.
+The tracking system provided the coordinates of (754,771) for "Ten Team Two" (pictured in blue) and (1642,581)  for "Five Team One" (pictured in red) as seen in @gameboard-evaluation-tracking.
+These values are including the translation to fit the Pygame window, which is 279 pixels in the x direction and 50 in the y.
 Each pixel represents 3mm.
+(0,0) is considered to be at the top left corner of the board with y increasing downwards.

-The equation to convert from the PyGame coordinates to the real world is as follows:
+The equation to convert from the Pygame coordinates to the real world is as follows:

-let $a$ and $b$ be the gameboard coordinates for x and y respectively.
-Let $x$ and $y$ be the actual coordinates for x and y respectively.
+Let $a$ and $b$ be the gameboard coordinates for x and y respectively.
+Let $x$ and $y$ be the actual, real world coordinates for x and y respectively.

 $ x = ( a - 279) / 3$

 $ y = (b - 50) / 3$

-These values represent the mm from the top left corner of the board in the x and y directions respectively.
+These values represent the position in mm from the top left corner of the board in the x and y directions respectively.

 #figure(
 table(